laboon/CS1632_Fall2017/deliverables/6/deliverable6.md

 1. This program shall minimize real execution time, even at the expense of memory or CPU usage.
 1. The ">" character shall be used as the prompt for REPL mode.
 1. In case of ambiguity, the sample output shall be considered the ground truth.
 1. When reading multiple files, all of the files shall be concatenated into one large file before processing.
 For example, when executing file1.rpn and file2.rpn, and file1.rpn initializes a variable A, file2.rpn can use variable A without initializing it.
-Similarly, if a QUIT is encountered at the end of file1.rpn, the entire program will quit and
+Similarly, if a QUIT is encountered at the end of file1.rpn, the entire program will quit and no lines in file2.rpn shall be executed.
 1. Blank lines in files shall be ignored.
 1. Lines in files are considered to be 1-indexed, that is, the first line in a file is line number 1, not 0.